runlikeforrestgump/emacs/README.md

 To manually enable a command in your init file, you need to put a nil <code>disabled</code> property on the Lisp symbol for the command: <code>(put 'COMMAND 'disabled nil)</code>.

 Whether a command is disabled is independent of what key is used to invoke it; disabling also applies if the command is invoked using M-x.
 Disabling a command has no effect on calling it as a function from Lisp programs.

+If you want to enable all disabled commands, then put the following in your init file: <code>(setq disabled-command-function nil)</code>.

 ## Hooks